First prize in two contests. A gambler encounters his addiction's end in a deadly game.

-Okubo smashed his cigarette in a crystal ashtray, took off his shades, folded them, and slipped them into his shirt pocket.
+Okubo took off his shades and smashed his cigarette in a crystal ashtray.
 “You must be absolutely silent and not indicate in any way your guess.
 This is a warning; I hate cheaters.
 Oh, Mr. Wada, take off your glasses.
 We don’t want them clouding up.”
 His cold dark eyes froze Wada’s protest.

 Taking five poker cards out of his pocket, he nodded to one of his men.
 The man took the cards, shuffled them, and distributed one to each of us.
 My card was a ten.
 A bead of sweat ran down the back of my neck; I could have the lowest number.

 Okubo rose, sauntered to the table, and joined us.
 Placing a digital timer in the center, he waited until all of us were looking at him, then the bastard smiled, winked, and started the timer.